davidpelaez/fbdoorman/README.md

 * inserts Clearance::Routes.draw(map) into your config.routes.rb
 * created a migration that either creates a users table or adds only missing columns
 * prints further instructions

+Create your aplication in Facebook and set-up the information in config/facebook.yml

 Usage
 -----